ibmdb/node-ibm_db/README.md

 * **connectionString** - The connection string for your database
 * **options** - _OPTIONAL_ - Object type.
 Can be used to avoid multiple
     loading of native ODBC library for each call of `.open`.
+Also, can be used to pass connectTimeout value.
 * **callback** - `callback (err, conn)`

 ```javascript